 However, the lab exams will contain both theoretical and practical problems based entirely on the lab handouts which you have completed.
 So, it is in your best interest to keep accurate notes so that you can study for the exams!
-Although not required, the "Extra Questions" provide good practice for testing your understanding while in the lab and while preparing for your lab exams.
+Although not required, the "Extra Questions" [collected from other lab instructors] provide good practice for testing your understanding while in the lab and while preparing for your lab exams.
+(Office Hour is a good time to discuss your attempts at these questions.
+No answer key is available for these Extra Questions.)